AdaCore/learn/content/courses/whats-new-in-ada-2022/chapters/container_aggregates.rst

 Ada 2022 introduces container aggregates, which can be used to easily create values for vectors, lists, maps, and other aggregates.
-Container aggregates leverage array aggregate syntax when the container doesn't have keys uses record aggregate syntax for hashed and ordered maps.
+Container aggregates leverage array aggregate syntax when the container doesn't have keys, so we can use record aggregate syntax for hashed and ordered maps.
 Here's an example:

 .. code:: ada run_button project=Courses.Ada_2022_Whats_New.Container_Aggregates